agnieszka-web/Pewlett-Hackard-Analysis/README.md

 The next analysis was to find out the number of retiring emploees with their recent job title .
 To find this out, the number of titles from the unique_titles was reterived and then grouped by title , and the count column was sorted in descending order.

 ![]images/retirement_titles.PNG

+In Deliverable 2, the analysis was to find out which employees are qualified for the mentorship program .
+To perform this query, the emp_no, first_name, last_name and birth_date were reterived form the Employees table and from_date and to_date was retervied from the Department Employees table.
+The title coulumn was reterived form the Titles table.